Travel Guides

 The Town for Union Soldiers

 Visit Unionville, which is part of the Civil War Trails system.
 The village was founded by free Blacks and ex-slaves after a wealthy Quaker carved up his plantation, allowing Union Army veterans to establish a community.
-Eighteen Black soldiers who served in the Union Army are buried here in a small cemetery.
+Eighteen Black soldiers who served in the Union Army are buried at the St. Stephens AME Church in a small cemetery.
 This tight-knit community of about 50 homes is nestled along a country lane less than five miles from Easton.
 Many of today’s homeowners are descendants of the original landowners.

 Where Art and Culture Meet